-Amongst these Names are: al-Kabīr, The Most Great, and al-Aẓīm, The Magnificent.
+Amongst the most perfect Names of Allah are: al-Kabīr, The Most Great, and al-Aẓīm, The Magnificent.
 Both of these Names denote the greatness, majesty and grandeur of Allah (subḥānahū wa taʿālā).
 Allah is Greater than anything we can imagine, and His greatness encompasses all things: He is Great in His Essence, His Names, His Attributes and His Actions.
 Allah is Supreme and Perfect: free from every limitation and deficiency that is inherent in created beings.

 Allah is Great in His power, wisdom, knowledge and authority.
 There was nothing before Him, and there is nothing after Him.
 Everyone will perish except Him.
 None can overpower or defeat Him.